MichaelRFairhurst/DartNAD0/README.md

 support alpha/beta pruning.
 In the future I would like to parallelize this, etc., and support parallelized MCTS.

-This has also not been hyper optimized.
+This has only been a little optimized.

 Use for your own fun!